alsgkals2/FReTAL/README.md

-# FReTAL
+# FReTAL: Generalizing Deepfake Detection using Knowledge Distillation and Representation Learning
- It is for transfer learning by minimizing the knowledge forgetting without any source data.
+ It is for transfer domain adaptation learning by minimizing the knowledge forgetting without any source data.

 # Run
  For running the files, please input the commden.